 Another term used in the Goldmember exchange is my old China, or my old mate, where China equals china plate, and plate rhymes with mate.

 “Are you telling a bunch pork-pies and a bag of trout?”
 Austin asks.
 Pork-pies are lies, and although we couldn’t find a reference for bag of trout, we're guessing the phrase means lies or malarkey too.

 “Don’t you remember the Crimbo din-din?”
 Austin's dad asks.
 Crimbo is British slang for Christmas while din-din is more obviously dinner.

 10. WEDDING TACKLE

-Like bits and pieces, meat and two veg, and twig and berries, wedding tackle is a euphemism for male genitalia.
+Like bits and pieces, meat and two veg, and twig and berries, is a euphemism for male genitalia.
 Tackle, which refers to any piece of equipment, also means penis.
 If wedding tackle weren’t slangy enough, Cockney rhyming slang for the phrase is witch’s cackle.